 Michael Christopher Brown describes the photographic documentation of the Libyan revolution as the primary focus of his journey.
 However, he soon starts to doubt the feasibility of his work.
 How is a photographer supposed to document riots whilst remaining independent in a world overwhelmed by contradictory opinions?
 Brown finds his own approach as he starts documenting.
 He records a visual notebook through something as simple as an iPhone lense.
 Later he explains his intentions on a separate recording which is featured in the soundscape next to ambient impressions of the scenes.

-The documentation shows the contradictions of the Libyan revolution.
-For instance, the video installation depicts a group of revolutionary fighters in ambush, but also laughing faces at a parade.
-The jittery recordings with cell-phone quality contribute to the authenticity of the videos.
-Thanks to Michael Christopher Brown’s impressive comments off-stage, the documentation succeeds in maintaining the structure and the flavor of a personal diary.
+The documentation shows contradictions in the Libyan revolution.
+Depicting a group of revolutionary fighters in ambush alongside laughing faces at a parade.
+The jittery recordings with cell-phone quality contribute to their authenticity.

-“Libyan Sugar” was produced in close cooperation with the Magnum Photos candidate Michael Christopher Brown and the producer Liza Faktor of SCREEN.
-Prismago was responsible for the cut.
-The main challenge was to filter the appropriate iPhone snapshots from the large amount of footage, and to develop the actual story from a selection of videos without losing the structure and sense of a diary.
+“Libyan Sugar” was produced in close cooperation with Magnum Photos candidate Michael Christopher Brown and producer Liza Faktor from SCREEN.
+Prismago was responsible for the editing and took on the challenge of telling a story by extracting the appropriate scenes from a large amount of iPhone footage.